vishipayyallore/speaker-series-2022/dot-net-learners-house/2022Feb12_CloudNativeAppsinAzure/README.md

 ## What are we doing today?

-> 1. Deploy Node JS Web API to Azure.
-It connects to Mongo Atlas.
-> 1. **MERN Stack** - Deploy ReactJS Web App to Azure.
-It retrieves the data from Node JS Web API
-> 1. **MEAN Stack** - Deploy Angular 13 App to Azure.
-It retrieves the data from Node JS Web API
+> 1. Some security practices
+> 1. Deploy .sqlproj Azure SQL Server
+> 1. Redis cache to store data in memory
+> 1. Cache Aside Pattern
-> 1. Deploy .NET 6 Razor Web App to Azure Container Registry, and Azure Container Instances
+> 1. Azure Key Vault to store secrets of Azure SQL Server and Redis Cache
-> 1. Deploy .NET 6 Razor Web App to Docker Registry, and Azure App Server (Docker Container)
+> 1. Deploy .NET 6 Web API on Azure App Service
-> 1. Deploy .sqlproj to SQL Azure
+> 1. Modify the Web API's Configuration to use secrets from Azure Key Vault
+> 1. Verify the Web API using Postman
-> 1. Deploy .NET 6 Web API to Azure
+> 1. Integrate .NET 6 Blazor WASM based Single Page Application with Web API
-> 1. Deploy .NET 6 Blazor Web App to Azure.
-It retrieves the data from .NET 6 Web API
+> 1. Deploy .NET 6 Blazor WASM based Single Page Application on Azure App Service
+> 1. Containerzing the Blazor WASM based Single Page Application
+> 1. SUMMARY / RECAP / Q&A

 ---